 - ff.
-"Person" includes an individual, a Hindu Undivided Family, a company, a firm, an association of persons or a body of individuals, whether incorporated or not, in India or outside India, any corporation established by or under any Central or State Act or any company including a Government company incorporated under the Companies Act, 1956, any Limited Liability Partnership under the Limited Liability Partnership Act, 2008, any body corporate incorporated by or under the laws of a country outside India, club, society, trust, trustee, non-governmental organization, panchayat, jamaat, a co-operative society registered under any law relating to co-operative societies, a local authority, political party, and every other artificial juridical person; 9 - gg.
-"Pregnancy" includes reproductive choices, intended pregnancy, termination of pregnancy and any medical circumstances related to pregnancy 10; - hh.
-"Private establishment" means a company, firm, cooperative or other society, associations, trust, agency, institution, organisation, union, factory or such other establishment as the appropriate Government may, by notification, specify; - ii.
-"Public building" means a Government or private building, used or accessed by the public, including a building used for educational or vocational purposes, workplace, commercial activities, public utilities, religious, cultural, leisure or recreational activities, medical or health services, courts, railway stations or platforms, roadways bus stands or terminus, airports or waterways; - ij.
-"Place of public accommodation": Each of the following establishments which serves the public is a place of public accommodation: - (i) Any inn, hotel, or other establishment which provides lodging to transient guests, other than an establishment located within a building which contains not more than five rooms for rent or hire and which is actually occupied by the proprietor of such establishment as his residence; - (ii) Any restaurant, cafeteria, lunchroom, lunch counter, mess, or other facility principally engaged in selling food for consumption on the premises, including, but not limited to, any such facility located on the premises of any retail establishment; or any petrol station; - (iii) Any motion picture house, theater, concert hall, sports arena, stadium or other place of exhibition or entertainment; and - (iv) Any establishment (A)(i) which is physically located within the premises of any establishment otherwise covered by this subsection, or (ii) within the premises of which is physically located any such covered establishment, and (B) which holds itself out as serving patrons of such covered establishment. - kk.
-"Political opinion" means any person or persons holding political belief, ideas opinion, thoughts, in accordance with their conscience;
+"Marital status" includes the status or condition of being single, married, divorced, separated, widowed or in a relationship whether with a person of the same or another sex involving a commitment to reciprocal support in a relationship; - gg.
+"Migrant" means any person residing on a short, or long-term basis in places other than his/her place of permanent residence within the country; - hh.
+"Person" includes an individual, a Hindu Undivided Family, a company, a firm, an association of persons or a body of individuals, whether incorporated in India or outside India, any corporation established by or under any Central or State Act or any company including a Government company incorporated under the Companies Act, 1956, any Limited Liability Partnership under the Limited Liability Partnership Act, 2008, any body corporate incorporated by or under the laws of a country outside India, club, society, trust, trustee, non-governmental organization, panchayat, jamaat, a co-operative society registered under any law relating to co-operative societies, a local authority, political party, and every other artificial juridical person; - ii.
+"Political opinion and belief" means any political or philosophical belief that is compatible with the objectives of this Act; - jj.
+"Pregnancy" includes reproductive choices, intended pregnancy, potential pregnancy, termination of pregnancy and any condition related to pregnancy; - kk.
+"Private establishment" means a company, firm, cooperative or other society, associations, trust, agency, institution, organization, union, factory or such other establishment as the appropriate Government may, by notification, specify; - Il.
+"Public authority" includes: - (i) Any authority or body or institution of self-government established or constituted - (a) by or under the Constitution; - (b) by any other law made by Parliament; - (c) by any other law made by State-Legislature; - (d) by notification issued or order made by the appropriate Government; - (ii) Any - (a) body owned, controlled or substantially financed; - (b) non-Government organization substantially financed, - directly or indirectly by funds provided by the appropriate Government; - (iii) registered as a political party under the Representation of People Act, 1951. - mm.
+"Public building" means a Government or private building, used or accessed by the public, including a building used for educational or vocational purposes, workplace, commercial activities, public utilities, religious, cultural, leisure or recreational activities, medical or health services, courts, railway stations or platforms, roadways bus stands or terminus, airports or waterways;

+- nn.
+"Place of public accommodation" each of the following establishments which serves the public is a place of public accommodation: - (i) Any inn, hotel, or other establishment which provides lodging to transient guests. - (ii) Any restaurant, cafeteria, lunchroom, lunch counter, mess, or other facility principally engaged in selling food for consumption on the premises, including, but not limited to, any such facility located on the premises of any retail establishment; or any petrol station; - (iii) Any movie theater, concert hall, sports arena, stadium or other place of exhibition or entertainment; and - (iv) Any establishment (A)(i) which is physically located within the premises of any establishment otherwise covered by this subsection, or (ii) within the premises of which is physically located any such covered establishment, and (B) which holds itself out as serving patrons of such covered establishment oo.
+"Protected characteristics" are -